foramsojitra/prep/README.md

 operationOnSum(3, 3, divideByHalf); // Outputs 3
 operationOnSum(5, 5, multiplyBy2); // Outputs 20
 ```
+The callbacks are needed because javascript is an event driven language.
+That means instead of waiting for a response javascript will keep executing while listening for other events.
+Let's take an example with the first function invoking an API call(simulated by setTimeout) and the next function which logs the message.

+As observed from the output, javascript didn't wait for the response of the first function and the remaining code block got executed.
+So callbacks are used in a way to make sure that certain code doesn’t execute until the other code finishes execution.

 Callback hell: When we develop a web application that includes a lot of code, then working with callback is messy.
 This excessive Callback nesting is often referred to as Callback hell.

 ### Q : What is promises?